Quran-Journey/backend/routes/README.md

-### Quran Journey routes
+# Routes

-This folder will contain all of the api routes that we will be creating.
+This folder contains the api routes specific to this project. `index.js` contains all of the routes